 Alternative Dispute Resolution

-The attorneys of Clark Hill have extensive experience in alternative dispute resolution procedures and assist clients frequently in resolving their disputes promptly, cost-effectively and with an eye toward achieving a creative business solution, typically not available through the litigation system.
+Clark Hill has extensive experience in Alternative Dispute Resolution (ADR) procedures and assists clients frequently in resolving their disputes promptly, cost-effectively, and with an eye toward achieving a creative business solution, typically not available through the litigation system.
 There are a number of ADR procedures available, including arbitration, facilitation, evaluation, collaborative divorce, divorce mediation, and mini-trials.
-Through the considerable expertise of Clark Hill attorneys, gained both by serving to represent clients in ADR proceedings, and as moderators helping to fashion the solution in the process, Clark Hill helps its clients determine the appropriateness of ADR as early in the dispute as possible, and thereafter, helps to structure the ADR proceedings to best fit the particular need.
+Through our considerable experience, gained both by serving to represent clients in ADR proceedings, and as moderators helping to fashion the solution in the process, we help our clients determine the appropriateness of ADR as early in the dispute as possible, and thereafter, help to structure the ADR proceedings to best fit the particular need.

-Alternative Dispute Resolution Services (ADR) offered by Clark Hill attorneys can be an effective alternative to the traditional method of resolving disputes through the litigation system.
-Clark Hill attorneys apply their considerable skills, multi-year experience, and seasoned knowledge to settle disputes promptly, and more cost-effectively, than in typical court proceedings.
-ADR proceedings can also provide participants such benefits as confidentiality and creativity of solution, which typically are not available through litigation.
+Our ADR services can be an effective alternative to the traditional method of resolving disputes through the litigation system.
+We apply our considerable skills, decades of experience, and deep knowledge to settle disputes promptly, and more cost-effectively, than in typical court proceedings.
+ADR proceedings can also provide participants such benefits as confidentiality and creativity of solutions, which typically are not available through litigation.

 ADR proceedings are designed to reduce the cost of litigation by streamlining the hearing process, using persons knowledgeable in the subject matter of the dispute, and strictly defining the information to be exchanged by the parties.
 Through these efforts, the length of the proceeding can be significantly shortened, reducing the high cost of discovery, motions, depositions, and trial, which are associated with traditional court proceedings.

 ADR proceedings are scheduled to accommodate the schedules of all parties and are not dependent upon finding available time on crowded court dockets.
-Moreover, ADR proceedings can be conducted in private, comfortable conference rooms at Clark Hill's offices or any location selected with the mutual consent of the parties.
+Moreover, ADR proceedings can be conducted in private, comfortable conference rooms at our offices or any location selected with the mutual consent of the parties.

 Facilitation or Mediation